Creating jobs

 Within the new job form:

 For "Job Name", enter "info" and for the "Group", enter "administration/resources".
-If you want to specify your own UUID you can enter it in the field.
+If you want to specify your own UUID you can enter it in the UUID field on the Other tab.
 Otherwise a unique value will be set for you.
 Providing a description will become helpful to other users to understand the intent and purpose for the Job.

 Give the job a description.
 It's best practice to give a short description on the first line.
 Create one blank line and all subsequent lines can use markdown format.
 You can see line 3, has text that show a URL link in markdown format.
 When Rundeck shows the job, this extra information can be displayed to the user.
 Rich text is useful to link to external tools or even charts and graphs.
 Anything useful to support the job user.